-The Governing Body of each school is the underlying employer in both the Infant and Nursery School and the Junior School.
+The Governing Body of each school is the underlying employer in both the Infant School and the Junior School.
 As such, if the proposed amalgamation goes ahead, the place of work for employees will change to the Primary School.
 If the decision is made to amalgamate the two schools, then a staffing structure for the Primary and Nursery School would be drawn-up as part of the planning process and both staff and recognised trade unions would be consulted on this.
+This would be the responsibility of the school.